 Franchise Consultant & Broker

-I currently own a Rockin’ Jump Trampoline Park franchise in Eagan, MN (Minneapolis/St. Paul Metro).
+At the beginning of 2023 I sold my Rockin’ Jump Trampoline Park franchise in Eagan, MN (Minneapolis/St. Paul Metro) and invested in 3 more, completely different franchise systems.
 I also spent 5 years as Rockin’ Jump’s Franchise Sales Director from 2013 – 2018.
-So I know both sides of the franchise relationship, and can help you with setting expectations and understanding the nuances and responsibilities that come with buying a company’s concept.
+So, I know both sides of the franchise relationship, and can help you with setting expectations and understanding the nuances and responsibilities that come with buying a company’s concept.

-While I have worked with a broad range of businesses, my deepest experience is with family entertainment & recreation, restaurants, spas, boutique hotels, resorts, travel & tourism, food, beverage and environmental products/services companies.
+While I have worked with a broad range of businesses, my deepest experience is with family entertainment & recreation, restaurants, spas, boutique hotels, resorts, travel & tourism, food, beverage and home services companies.

 I have learned that the most important way to ensure you minimize your failure potential in business is to work with people who have been there, done that and lived to tell about it.
 I’m one of those people.